 Finger Lakes Region

-Three members will live together at Allegany State Park and will engage in individualized internship opportunites, each with a specific focus.
+Two members live together at Allegany State Park and engage in individualized internship opportunities, each with a specific focus:

-- The Environmental Educator position will develop interpretive programs at Lake Erie State Park and Long Point on Chautauqua State Park.
-The SCA Environmental Educator will design, promote and present weekly programs between Memorial Day weekend through Labor Day at both parks.
+The Environmental Interpreter develops interpretive programs for Lake Erie State Park and Long Point on Chautauqua State Park.
+This SCA members designs, promotes, and presents weekly programs between Memorial Day weekend through Labor Day at both parks.

-- The Volunteer Trails Program Steward will contribute to achieving the agency’s mission of providing safe and enjoyable recreational opportunities by developing a recreational trail volunteer program for Allegany State Park.
+The Volunteer Trails Program Steward contributes to achieving the agency’s mission of providing safe and enjoyable recreational opportunities by developing a recreational trail volunteer program for Allegany State Park.
 The members will solicit volunteer assistance in performing manual work on recreational trails, organize and conduct trail maintenance techniques training to volunteers and organize and perform their own trail work.